mschwartz/assembly-tutorial/README.md

 I'm not going to expand on all the directives for gas and NASM.
 There are basically similar directives for both assemblers.
 I prefer using NASM, though there is no reason you can't use gas - whichever you prefer.
 I'll document the common NASM directives here.

+There are a lot of directives; I'm not covering all of them.
+For expanded information, see the NASM manual online at https://nasm.us.
+Hopefully, you find what is covered here to be enough to get you going.

 ### section type [options]
 The section directive specifies that the following instructions/directives apply to the specified section.
 Examples:
 ```